dr-guangtou/dr-guangtou.github.io/_pages/obsastro2023_fall.md

 ## Hands-on Section

-- This course will also provide a small, parallel "crash course" about several practical skills required if you want to become a "high-end" amateur astronomer or a professional one.
+- This course will also provide a small, parallel "crash course" about several practical skills required to become a "high-end" amateur astronomer or a professional one.
 This involves knowing a bunch of cool websites or online tools that can make your life easier and learning a few cross-platform, open-source software that helps you play with real data, just like a sophisticated astronomer.
     - You can find the installers for several of the most useful software on this [Tsinghua Cloud link](https://cloud.tsinghua.edu.cn/d/669cfad8531d4d16ab59/)

 - The course will also use a hands-on data analysis task as the final project.
 By default, we use Python programming language in the interactive mode through a wonderful software package called Jupyter.
 Within a Jupyter Notebook, you can load a series of tools (or Python libraries) provided by the community to help you deal with real imaging data of your favorite object.
-    - Python is practically the default language for data science these days.
-It doesn't hurt to learn a little Python, even if you have zero programming background.
+    - Python is the default language for data science these days.
+It doesn't hurt to learn a little Python, even with zero programming background.
 It is not very difficult.
 And the course will provide you with a demo.
     - If you can finish the project using a different language, please feel free to do so.

 ## Grading Scheme